telerik/kendo-ui-builder/docs/components/datepicker.md

 ---
-title: DatePicker
+title: Date Picker
-page_title: DatePicker - Components - Kendo UI Builder
+page_title: Date Picker - Components - Kendo UI Builder
-description: "Use and implement the DatePicker when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Date Picker when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: datepicker_kuib
 ---

 # DatePicker

-The Kendo UI DatePicker is part of the Editors components which the Builder supports.
+The Date Picker is part of the Editors components which the Builder supports.

 ## Usage